Cost Transfer Guidelines

 Expense Transfers (IDT)

-It is generally accepted by the federal government, sponsoring agencies, and auditors that if direct costs are “easily identified and assigned...with a high degree of accuracy,” as required in OMB Circular A-21, the initial charging of a cost to a project constitutes the proper allocation of that cost.
+It is generally accepted by the federal government, sponsoring agencies, and auditors that if direct costs are “easily identified and assigned...with a high degree of accuracy,” as required in OMB Uniform Guidance, the initial charging of a cost to a project constitutes the proper allocation of that cost.

 Cost Transfer Fundamentals: